juampe/cardano-docker/README.md

 # Minimize supply chain attack. 🔗
 You can supervise all the sources, all the build steps, build yourserlf.
 # Multi-platform image 👪

-This is an efford to build cardano for several common productions architectures.
+This is an efford to build cardano for several architectures.
-Is a complex and very demanding docker build process.
 Supported platforms:

 * linux/amd64